Simspacchius/EntitiesManager/README.md

 ### Setup

 - Open Docker Desktop
+- From the root of the project, change into the `.\adonis-backend\backend` directory
+- Run `npm ci` to install dipendencies
-- Run `docker compose up -d` in the root of the project
+- Run `docker compose up -d` in the root of the project to create images and run containers
-- Change into the `.\adonis-backend\backend` directory and run `node ace migration:fresh --seed`
+- Run `node ace migration:fresh --seed` to create the database and seed the tables
 - Access the application at `localhost:3000` in your browser

 ### Tech